Were You Emotionally Deprived?

 Some people with this Life Pattern show a tendency to be demanding in relationships.
 No matter how much people give you, it never feels like enough.
 It is a persistent feeling of deprivation in the face of clear evidence of caring.

 Some express their Emotional Deprivation Life Pattern by choosing a field of work that involves meeting the needs of other people.
 "I am always the listener...Other people tell me their problems and I help them as best I can, but I don't tell anyone my problems.
 I understand people better than they understand me, or care to understand.”

 Perhaps you are in one of the healing or helping professions.
 Giving nurturance to others may be a way for you to compensate for your own feelings of unmet emotional needs.
 Similarly, you might exert great effort toward meeting the needs of your friends.

 Finally, it is a sign of the Emotional Deprivation Life Pattern to feel chronically disappointed in other people.
-People let you down repeatedly.
+You experience emotional deprivation in your relationship with others as being let down repeatedly by people.
 If your conclusion as a result of all your relationships is that you cannot count on people to be there for you emotionally – that is a sign that you have the Emotional Deprivation Life Pattern.

 Click here for a consultation with me, where we will review your triggers and emotional needs, and show you the road map for success.

 Join my email list and get great emotional healing content like this right in your inbox.